Need to talk? Call 1800 882 436.

 Key facts

-• Your doctor can refer you for fertility tests, which will usually happen in hospital or at a fertility clinic.
+• If you are having difficulty conceiving, your doctor may refer you for fertility tests at a hospital or a fertility clinic.

-• Fertility treatments try to either: fix your infertility issue or use an assisted reproductive technology to help you have a baby.
+• Fertility treatments try to either correct (fix) your fertility issue or use an assisted reproductive technology to help you fall pregnant.

-• The treatment options depend on your cause of infertility.
+• Your options for fertility treatment will depend on the cause of fertility difficulty.

 Semen analysis

-The male partner will be asked to give a sperm sample and take it for testing.
-This will probably be at your local hospital or a pathology laboratory.
+You will be asked to give a sperm sample.
+You will need to take it for testing at your local hospital or a pathology laboratory.
+The sperm must be collected after 2 to 5 days of no ejaculation (sex or masturbation).

 Hormone tests

-Your doctor can arrange a blood test to check the levels of male hormones that control fertility, like testosterone.
+Your doctor can arrange a blood test to check your hormone levels.
+Having abnormal levels of male hormones, such as testosterone, may affect your fertility.

 Imaging tests